Jada Pinkett Smith says it's a 'season for healing' after Oscars incident

 On Monday, Will Smith apologized to Rock, the film academy, the show's producers and viewers, saying his behavior was unacceptable and he had "reacted emotionally" to a joke about his wife's medical condition.

 Rock had referenced the 1997 film "G.I.
 Jane" in which actress Demi Moore shaved her head.
-It was unclear whether Rock was aware that Smith's wife has a disease that causes hair loss.
+It was unclear whether Rock was aware that Pinkett Smith has a disease that causes hair loss.

 Less than an hour after the attack on Rock, Smith was named best actor for his portrayal of the father of tennis legends Venus and Serena Williams in "King Richard."